|

 the ASCAP critique session a demo was played on which the

-female singer in the chorus sang that she wanted to do a
+female singer in the chorus sang that she wanted to do a duet

-relate to as wide a range of people as possible.
+to as wide a range of people as possible.

 (In